mgechev/jscapture/README.md

 * Enable - "Enable screen capture support in getUserMedia()"
 * Restart your browser

+Note that you MUST use `https` in order to be allowed to do screen recording.

 When you're done and you open [chrome://flags/#enable-usermedia-screen-capture](chrome://flags/#enable-usermedia-screen-capture), you should see something like:

 ![Chrome flags](http://bulgariajs.org/files/getusermedia-flag.png)